 Fiber Optic Connectors

-Fiber optic connectors terminate both ends of an optical fiber.
+Fibre optic connectors terminate both ends of an optical fiber.
 A variety of fiber optic connectors are available.
-The differences between the types of connectors are the size as well as the methods of coupling.
-There are four types of fiber optic connector in use.
-The list of all types of fiber optic connectors is following.
-We should discuss the first four fiber optic connectors in detail.
+The differences between the types of connectors are the size and the coupling methods.
+There are four types of fiber optic connectors in use.
+The list of all kinds of fiber optic connectors is as follows: We should discuss the first four in detail.

 - ST Connector (ST)